memretekeli/OOP-with-Java/README.md

 I am planning to refine my source codes with English comments as soon as possible.

-There are 4 projects in this repistory:
+There are 4 projects in this repository:

 1. First project is in default folder.
 There are five methods in the homework1.java.
 It was my first homework and instructor tested our algorithm skills with this project.